 At The Bewbush Academy we understand the importance of PE and Sport on the health and well-being of all children.
-As of this year the government have provided schools with additional funding for PE and Sport, giving schools the autonomy to spend the money in the most appropriate ways to ensure the greatest impact.
+Since 2013, the government have provided schools with additional funding for PE and Sport, giving schools the autonomy to spend the money in the most appropriate ways to ensure the greatest impact.
 With this funding we hope to provide a sustainable PE provision that has a long lasting effect.

 What is the PE and Sport Funding?

 In March 2013 the Government announced that it would provide additional funding to primary schools to support the improvement of provision of PE and sport.
 The funding, allocated to head teachers in primary schools is ring-fenced and can only be spent on PE and sport in primary schools.
 The head teacher and governors are accountable for the spending of the funding.

 The premium must be used to fund additional and sustainable improvements to the provision of PE and sport.
 It is to benefit primary-aged pupils and to encourage the development of healthy, active lifestyles.

 Schools should use the Primary PE and Sport Premium to achieve the following:

 - Develop or add to the PE, physical activity and sport activities that your school already offers

 - Build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years.